Rethink-Rx

 Multiple Sclerosis

 Multiple sclerosis is a neurological disorder that affects the central nervous system.
-MS patients may experience muscle spasms, pain, and difficulty with mobility.
+MS patients may experience muscle spasms, pain, and mobility difficulties.
 Medical marijuana’s muscle relaxant properties and potential for pain relief make it a valuable treatment option for MS patients in Virginia.

 Muscular Dystrophy